National Brotherhood of Skiers

-The National Brotherhood of Skiers (NBS) is a nonprofit focused on organizing and supporting African American skiers.
+The National Brotherhood of Snowsports (formerly Skiers) (NBS) is a nonprofit focused on organizing and supporting African American skiers.
 The NBS comprises dozens of predominantly-black ski clubs in the United States.

 History

 The NBS was founded by Art Clay and Ben Finley after being introduced to each other by a mutual friend in 1972.
 The first NBS event was a summit of members of the 13 founding associated clubs in 1973, which became an annual event.
 That first summit, held at Aspen, is the first known organized gathering of black skiers.

 The organization was chartered in 1974 and incorporated in 1975.
 It is a member of the National Ski Council Federation, an organization formed in 1999 and composed of the largest ski clubs (and groups of ski clubs) in the United States.

 REI published a short film about the National Brotherhood of Skiers and its history in 2019, also focusing on the outreach its member clubs do to spread snowsports.

 In 2020, co-founders Clay and Finley were set to be the first African Americans inducted into the U.S. Ski and Snowboard Hall of Fame.
 It was initially planned for late March, but was postponed to December of the same year due to COVID-19.
 Members of NBS had twice previously submitted Clay and Finley to be inducted, both of which were unsuccessful.